smatechnologies/ibm-i-agent-docs/docs/operations/lsam.md

 - for use by SMA Support to perform exceptional diagnostic procedures
 - for use by client sites with a unique IBM i partition configuration that consistently makes the default Agent management of job completion messages ineffective
 - supporting the "IU." instance of LSAM Dynamic Variables

+### Job Status Monitor Menu

+This option provides access to a sub-menu of functions that support the optional LSAM server named JOBSTS.
+This server is able to watch for any jobs in IBM i subsystems that the user may select that are stuck in the MSGW (message wait) status.

+Details about the purpose and management of this optional server job are found in [Monitoring for IBM i Jobs in MSGW Status](/operations/tips#monitoring-for-ibm-i-jobs-in-msgw-status) under the Operation Tips and Techniques of this chapter about IBM i Components and Operations.

 ## Alternate Job Notify Service